makrai/notes/README.md

 ### ACL 2025 Test of Time Award

-* Automatic Labeling of Semantic Roles
+* Automatic Labeling of Semantic Roles.
   Daniel Gildea, Daniel Jurafsky
   ACL 2000 Hong Kong
-  The 1st paper for the statistical modeling of semantics
+  * The 1st paper for the statistical modeling of semantics
-* Effective Approaches to Attention-based Neural Machine Translation Thang Luong, Hieu Pham, and Christopher D. Manning EMNLP 2015 Lisbon, Portugal
+* Effective Approaches to Attention-based Neural Machine Translation.
+  Thang Luong, Hieu Pham, and Christopher D. Manning EMNLP 2015 Lisbon, Portugal
   * not to be confused with Neural Machine Translation by Jointly Learning to Align and Translate